OctopusDeploy/blog/blog/2022-q1/jenkins-running-endtoend-tests/index.md

  - Octopus
 ---

-End-to-end (E2E) tests represent the of the final stages of automated testing.
+End-to-end (E2E) tests represent the final stages of automated testing.
 E2E are long running (certainly with respect to unit tests that can complete thousands of tests in seconds), and are typically executed by external tools which interact with the application under test through public interfaces like web pages or HTTP APIs.

-In this post you'll learn how to run E2E tests with Cypress, to validate interactions with web pages, and Postman, to validate HTTP APIs.
+In this post you'll learn how to run E2E tests with Cypress to validate interactions with web pages, and Postman to validate HTTP APIs.

 ## Prerequisites